Luke Kleintank

 Luke Kleintank (born May 18, 1990) is an American actor.
-He is known for playing Finn Abernathy on Bones, Tyler Harne in the 2015 film Max, Joe Blake in the Amazon series The Man in the High Castle.
-From 2021 to 2024, he played as FBI Special Agent Scott Forrester in CBS crime drama series FBI: International.
+He is known for playing Finn Abernathy on Bones, Tyler Harne in the 2015 film Max, and Joe Blake in the Amazon series The Man in the High Castle.
+From 2021 to 2024, he played FBI Special Agent Scott Forrester in the CBS crime drama series FBI: International.

 Early life

 Kleintank was born on May 18, 1990, in Cincinnati, Ohio.
 He has five older siblings.
 He and his family moved to Guadalajara, Mexico, when he was two, where he resided for three years, learning to speak English and Spanish.
 He spent the rest of his formative years in Queen Anne's County, Maryland, where he resided for 12 years.
-On his father's side, Kleintank is of Dutch and German descent.
+On his paternal grandfather's side, Kleintank is of Dutch and German descent.
 His second great-grandfather, Antonius Klein Tank (later changed to Kleintank), was born in 1827 in the municipality of Lichtenvoorde, Netherlands, moved to Cincinnati in 1846, and married Catharina Adelheides Messink from Nordhorn in 1854.